TEN RISKY PLACES IN AMERICA

 Insurance program uses maps to set rates, spread the risk, and encourage local governments to plan evacuations and control

-high in the south, where a warm climate favors year-round burglary.
-And urban areas with many young males, newly arrived or
+south, where a warm climate favors year-round burglary.
+And urban areas with many young males, newly arrived or unemployed,

-unemployed, are notorious for violent crime.
-Growing southern cities such as San Diego, Los Angeles, Phoenix, El Paso, and
+are notorious for violent crime.
+Growing southern cities such as San Diego, Los Angeles, Phoenix, El Paso, and Miami, are

 Our country has many more hazardous environments: some mapped well, others poorly or not at all.
 As "Cartographies